mgpnd/shunting_yard/README.md

 `ShuntingYard::Lexer` is responsible for splitting source string into tokens.
 To recognize each possible token it needs to know corresponding patterns represented as regular expressions.

-If substring is matched to multiple patterns, **the longest match** wil be used.
+If substring is matched to multiple patterns, **the first match** will be used.

 After matching a token, its lexeme is evaluated with provided function.
 If function is not provided - it returns the lexeme itself.